- Before you go shopping

 - How affordable are the add-ons?

-Ease of use – You want business management software solution that’s simple, logical and easy to use.
+Ease of use – You want a business management software solution that’s simple, logical and easy to use.
 Information should be able to be entered quickly and efficiently.

 - How simple and easy to use is the software interface?